Pra101/FileUploadandURLShortnerPorject/README.md

 1. Operates `Express` as the server.
 2. Users `mongoose` to interact with MongoDB atlas.
 3. Uses `cors` library for handling Cross Origins.
-4. For Authentication and Authorization this applications has inbuild session keys exchange policeis and uses `jsonwebtoken` library to create tokens and to store them as cookies in the browser itself.
+4. For Authentication and Authorization this application has inbuild session keys exchange policies and uses `jsonwebtoken` library to create tokens and to store them as cookies in the browser itself.
-5. uses `bcrypt` library to deal with passwords to prevern XSS attacks.
+5. Use `bcrypt` library to deal with passwords to prevent XSS attacks.
-6. Server uses `multer` to deal wtih huge blob files for upload.
+6. The server uses `multer` to deal with huge blob files for upload.
 7. Protected against cross-site scripting (XSS) and cross-site request forgery (CSRF) attacks.